WHY THIS MATTERS

 The issues at stake in the Israeli-Palestinian conflict are broader than just military security and borders.
 The ongoing conflict impairs the rights and the ability of people on both sides of the conflict to live to their fullest potential and to have their basic needs met.
 Continuing restrictions on the daily lives and aspirations of Palestinians nurture deep resentment and frustration that can contribute to violence.
 Promotion of human security for Israelis and Palestinians is in the best interests of both peoples.

-J Street advocates for easing Palestinian access to work and other kinds of permits, especially those for health and individual workers’ economic activities, enabling economic development in the West Bank (and Gaza), for instance by addressing the lack of 3G coverage, and ensuring that projects such as the new Palestinian city of Rawabi thrive and become a beacon of hope for the future.
+J Street advocates for easing Palestinian access to work and other kinds of permits, especially those for health and individual workers’ economic activities, enabling economic development in the West Bank (and Gaza), and ensuring that projects such as the Palestinian city of Rawabi thrive and become a beacon of hope for the future.

 The J Street Women’s Leadership Forum supports and advocates for the inclusion of women and civil society in any effort to address human security needs in Israel and the Palestinian territory.
 We must uplift regional efforts to address looming humanitarian crises such as the lack of potable water in the West Bank and Gaza.